lilwon/lilwon.github.io/_posts/2021-07-18-Kimsetsu-no-Yaiba-Puzzle.md

 right image is the completed puzzle.

 The puzzle was very annoying because of the dark background.
-We had to use our phones' flashlight to differentiate the colors of the dark pieces.
+We had to use our phones' flashlights to differentiate the colors of the dark pieces.
 It got to the point where we started to try to fit all the pieces to wherever it may work.
 Ensky puzzles are great since every piece/connection is unique.